Answers to Common Questions

 Where do you get your ideas?

 Ideas come from life experiences mixed with books and newspapers I read and television I watch, particularly documentaries.
 I think deeply about what I see around me and I am always solving the problems of the world in my head.
 My first three books, came from experiences in Cunnamulla in the late 1970s.
-Swashbuckler arose from a variety of sources - newspaper sources about the effects of gambling, memories of my own childhood when I made a suit of armour out of cardboard, also the movie, "The Fisher King" where Jeff Bridges was made to perform a rather ridiculously heroic act in order to redeem the sanity of his friend.
+Swashbuckler arose from a variety of sources - newspaper articles about the effects of gambling, memories of my own childhood when I made a suit of armour out of cardboard, also the movie, "The Fisher King" where Jeff Bridges was made to perform a rather ridiculously heroic act in order to redeem the sanity of his friend.
 For The House on River Terrace, the starting point was a newspaper article by Donald Horne about Australian identity.
 A Bridge to Wiseman's Cove began when I saw a lonely looking overweight boy on the sand at Rainbow Beach.
 This book also owes a lot to some other novels, notably Goodnight Mr Tom by Michelle Magorian and The Shipping News by Annie Proulx.

 How do you go about writing?